motkeg/Deep-learning/keras/README.md

-# how to use with the model on GCP:
+# how to use the model on GCP:

 ### prerequisites: